by: Inner IDEA

 Mindfulness meditation encourages the practitioner to observe wandering thoughts as they drift through the mind.
 The intention is not to get involved with the thoughts or to judge them, but simply to be aware of each mental note as it arises.

-Through mindfulness meditation, you can see how your thoughts and feelings tend to move in particular patterns.
+When you meditate through mindfulness meditation, you can see how your thoughts and feelings tend to move in particular patterns.
 Over time, you can become more aware of the human tendency to quickly judge an experience as good or bad, pleasant or unpleasant.
 With practice, an inner balance develops.

 In some schools of meditation, students practice a combination of concentration and mindfulness.
 Many disciplines call for stillness — to a greater or lesser degree, depending on the teacher.

 There are various other meditation techniques.
 For example, a daily meditation practice among Buddhist monks focuses directly on the cultivation of compassion.
 This involves envisioning negative events and recasting them in a positive light by transforming them through compassion.
 There are also moving meditation techniques, such as tai chi, qigong, and walking meditation.

 If relaxation is not the goal of meditation, it is often a result.
 In the 1970s, Herbert Benson, MD, a researcher at Harvard University Medical School, coined the term “relaxation response" after conducting research on people who practiced transcendental meditation.
 The relaxation response, in Benson’s words, is “an opposite, involuntary response that causes a reduction in the activity of the sympathetic nervous system.”